MicrosoftDocs/xamarin-communitytoolkit/docs/views/uniformgrid.md

 # Xamarin Community Toolkit UniformGrid

-The `UniformGrid` is just like the [`Grid`](xref:Xamarin.Forms.Grid), with the possibility of multiple rows and columns, but with one important difference: all rows and columns will have the same size.
-That size is determined by the biggest width and height of all the child elements.
-The child element with the biggest width does not necessarily have to be the child element with the biggest height.
+The `UniformGrid` is like the [`Grid`](xref:Xamarin.Forms.Grid), with the possibility of multiple rows and columns, but with one important difference: all rows and columns have the same size.
+That size is determined by the largest width and height of all the child elements.
+The child element with the largest width does not necessarily have to be the child element with the largest height.

-Use this when you need the `Grid` behavior without the need to specify different sizes for the rows and columns.
+Use the `UnifordGrid` when you need the `Grid` behavior without the need to specify different sizes for the rows and columns.

 [![Screenshot of UniformGrid](uniformgrid-images/uniformgrid-example.png "UniformGrid in an app")](uniformgrid-images/uniformgrid-example-large.png#lightbox "UniformGrid in an app")